CurlyCoconutTree/curly-flix/README.md

 # Curly-Flix Setup Guide
-Inspiration for this project came from:  https://www.youtube.com/watch?v=6pRHlH2eNBw And I would be remiss if I didn't mention Joshua Riek: https://github.com/Joshua-Riek/ubuntu-rockchip
+Inspiration for this project came from YouTuber Grafick (https://www.youtube.com/@GrafickStudios) and this specific video: https://www.youtube.com/watch?v=6pRHlH2eNBw

+I would be remiss if I didn't mention Joshua Riek: https://github.com/Joshua-Riek/ubuntu-rockchip

 This guide will help you set up Jellyfin on a Radxa Zero 3E using a custom Rockchip Ubuntu image in order to get hardware transcoding support.
 The setup includes Docker installation, USB drive configuration for swap and cache, and setting up various directories and services.